degogarn/MediaSorterPro/README.md

 # MediaSorterPro
-Here is a professional "About" section designed to build trust with your users and clearly explain the value of Media Sorter Pro.
-You can use this for your GitHub, website, or a "Welcome" PDF.
 ------------------------------
 ## ◈ MEDIA SORTER PRO## The Ultimate AI-Powered Digital Librarian
 In an age where we capture thousands of memories every year, our digital lives often become a chaotic sea of "IMG_8231.jpg" and "Video_1.mov."
 Media Sorter Pro was built to solve this chaos, transforming thousands of unorganized files into a perfectly structured library in seconds.